At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues - NewsChannel 3-12

 “These conflicting factors will keep the fires active but should limit growth tonight,” NWS Boulder said on Twitter Sunday night.

-Wagner added that maintaining Covid protocols is adding another “layer of complexity” to firefighting operations.
+Wagner added that maintaining Covid-19 protocols is adding another “layer of complexity” to firefighting operations.

 “Trying to do all that while trying to comply with all the COVID safety protocols, which just adds a whole different layer of complexity to any large event, or large incident.
 And this would be no different,” Wagner said.

-Note: CORRECTION: An earlier version of this story overstated the containment level of Lefthand Canyon Fire.